Gooey <-->

 5. You’ll build a full year of insights.

-With January 1 software launches, HR teams can begin to execute against any newly defined processes on day one, Donahue said.
+With new-year software launches, HR teams can begin to execute against any newly defined processes on day one, Donahue said.
 At the same time, at the end of 2024, they’ll gain a full year of data to evaluate their own progress and how well employees across an organization have done.
 Those metrics will help HR teams determine if their own KPIs have been met and what pay raises employees have earned.

 “Typically, merit increases, which are based on reviews, are decided on and given in December and then they hit everyone's paychecks in January for that new year,” said Donahue.
 “You want and need a full year of performance data to look back on to inform your merit increase decisions.”